tharapalanivel/fms-model-optimizer/docs/fms_mo_design.md

 The key architectural components are:
 1. **`model_analyzer`**, which traces the model and identifies the layers/operations to be quantized or to be skipped.
 It will try to recognize several well-known structures and configure based on best practice.
 However, users could also choose to bypass the tracing and manually specify the desired configuration with full flexibility.
 2. **A set of `wrappers`**.
 As shown in the figure above, the preparation for QAT and deployment can be viewed as a "layer swapping" process.
 One could identify a desired `torch.nn.Linear` layer to be quantized, e.g. Linear1 in the plot, and replace it with a `QLinear` wrapper, which contains a set of `quantizers` that can quantize/dequantize the inputs and weights before the Linear operation.
 Similarly, the `QLinear` wrapper for deployment stage will quantize the inputs, perform INT matmul, then dequantize the outcome.
-It is mathmatically equivalanet to the wrapper used in QAT, but it can utilize the INT compute engine.
+It is mathematically equivalent to the wrapper used in QAT, but it can utilize the INT compute engine.

 ### Interfaces